 Each case will be discussed by the board members and put through our scoring system before a decision is made.
 If your application is successful you will be required to supply photographs, receipts and a letter to explain how your grant was used, within one year of receiving the money, in order to support SCF’s governance as an accountable charity.

 Please submit applications by 31st of August to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
 We will aim to give a response to applicants by the end of September.

 FURTHER INFORMATION ABOUT SCF

 The hydro schemes

-Four hydro schemes will now give funds to SCF.
-Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, will give a total generation royalty sum of £2000 per annum.
-Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, will give a total community royalty payment of about £17,400 per annum.
+Four hydro schemes now give funds to SCF.
+Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, gave a total generation royalty sum of £2109 in 2019-2020.
+Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, gave a total community royalty payment of £17,783 in 2020.
 In addition SCF will receive a company performance royalty equivalent to a five per cent equity share capital in the two Glen Affric hydro projects.
 However, as of 2020 there has been no performance royalty as yet.

 Commission dates and payment schedule

 Community benefit will be paid annually in arrears from the grid connection date for each scheme.
 The Glen Cannich schemes were commissioned in November 2016 and the Glen Affric schemes in July 2017.
-The first payment of £2K has now been received and we look forward to receiving 2 annual payments: one will be received in late November / early December and the other in late July / early August.
+Glen Cannich payments are received in December/January and Glen Affric scheme payments in August/September.